 Has your teen or young one suffered a head injury?
-If he has, or if you want to be prepared just in case, you’ll want to know what to look for in case of a concussion.
+If they have, or if you want to be prepared just in case, you’ll want to know what to look for in case of a concussion.

 In the United States, brain injury is suffered most by young children under four years of age, teenagers, and adults who are past retirement age.
 While sports activities can lead to concussions in children and young adults, any jolt to the head can cause a concussion.

 Parents should understand how to recognize concussion signs and symptoms in their children, teens, and loved ones.
 Parents should also understand treatment options and long-term management guidelines.
 We have detailed them below.

 For brevity’s sake, we have broken down the 5 most common signs and symptoms of a concussion in children, adolescents, and young adults.
 Here they are:

 A concussion is essentially a brain injury, often mild, that is caused by the brain being knocked against the skull.
 Because of this, your daughter will often complain of a headache.